Omission223/payload-validator/README.md

-# Flask and Rabbitmq based web service with message queue
+# Flask and RabbitMQ based payload validator and message queue

 # Documentation/How to use
 ## Running web service locally